scala-tessella/ring-seq/src/main/paradox/index.md

 One clear maintenance advantage would be that the source code is the same for Scala 2.13 and Scala 3.

 So, for now, is a conscious decision to achieve the same results with a simpler design (even if the source code is different between Scala 2.13 and Scala 3) and to publish in this, concise and hopefully useful, separate library.

+## Other languages

+The same library is available also for the Python language, check [RingSeqPy (Python version)](https://github.com/scala-tessella/ring-seq-py/).